isabella232/sfcc-helpcenter/content/md/cartridge-configuration/01-where-configuration.md

 Yes, in the cartridge configuration page, you can define a specific parameter for each SFCC site.

+Click on the `Edit Across Sites` link:

 ![Cartridge site configuration 1](../img/sfcc-cartridge-site1.png)

-Click on the `Edit Across Sites` link.
+Then type the specific configuration for your sites:

 ![Cartridge site configuration 2](../img/sfcc-cartridge-site2.png)

-Then type the specific configuration for your sites.